 *The MAM includes the weight of passengers and luggage in the car, as well as the weight of your fully-loaded caravan or trailer.
 This is also known as gross vehicle weight (GVW) or permissible maximum weight.

 Towing a caravan if you’re over the age of 70

 Once you reach the age of 70, your driving licence will expire and you will need to renew your licence every three years if you want to continue driving.
 However, if you already hold the B+E licence category prior to your licence expiry, you will retain the entitlement when your licence is renewed.

 It’s important to find out whether your car is up to the task of towing.
 If the caravan or trailer is over a certain weight – relative to the weight of the towing car – it won’t be safe, or legal, to tow.

-To calculate your car’s towing capacity, you’ll need to know the car’s kerb weight, the total weight of the car minus passengers, fuel and any cargo, and the caravan or trailer’s Maximum Technically Possible Laden Mass (MTPLM), the maximum weight it can be loaded to before it becomes unsafe to tow.
-Both can be found in the car and caravan’s registration documents.
+To calculate your car’s towing capacity, you’ll need to know the car’s kerb weight, which is the total weight of the car minus passengers, fuel and any cargo.
+You'll also need to the the caravan or trailer’s Maximum Technically Possible Laden Mass (MTPLM), which will be the maximum weight it can be loaded to before it becomes unsafe to tow.
+Both measurements can be found in the car and caravan’s registration documents.

 It’s recommended that the MTPLM should not be more than 85% of the kerb weight, otherwise it will be difficult to tow.
 Only drivers that are experienced in towing should attempt to tow caravans or trailers with an MTPLM of between 85% and 100% of the kerb weight of the car, as heavier caravans and trailers are much harder to control on the roads.
 If the towing caravan or trailer is heavier than the car, then it shouldn’t be used as a towing vehicle.